 Child Maintenance Options is part of the Department for Work and Pensions.
 A free and impartial information service, it helps parents make choices about child support.

-As revealed on this blog last week, couples with two or more children are soon to be eligible for enrolment in the Child Maintenance Service.
+As revealed on the blog last week, couples with two or more children are soon to be eligible for enrolment in the Child Maintenance Service.
 The Department for Work and Pensions “soft launched” the new child support scheme in December, with a pilot restricted to new applications from people with four or more children by the same partner.

 At the time of writing, the Department of Work and Pension is “still on track for the 2012 child maintenance scheme to open to new applications from people with two or more children by the end of July 2013.”
 Because of this provisional time-frame, the Department has suggested that professionals in the family support sector should consider making any necessary preparations, such as scheduling website updates and briefing frontline staff.

 - A briefing document on the child maintenance reforms, designed to be used by professionals working in the family support sector.

 - An in-depth overview of the recent and upcoming changes to child maintenance and the support available to separated parents.